 ...is to create desire

-To make sales letters, websites, brochures or any other piece of communication work, you must first make your message credible, believable, interesting and readable so that it creates the desire to BUY.
+To make sales letters, websites, e-mails, brochures or any other piece of communication work, you must first make your message credible, believable, interesting and readable.

-Some of that is to do with the physical appearance of the page – if it looks easy to read, people will.
+Some of it is to do with the physical appearance of the page – if it looks easy to read, people will.

-Short paragraphs, simple words and plenty of space to breath always work well.
+Short paragraphs, simple words and plenty of space to breathe always work well.

 To create desire, focus on benefits and promises